The Importance of Removing Weeds and Weed Seeds in Your Planting Site

-Weed control is the biggest problem facing plant establishment and one which has no easy solution.
+Weed control is the biggest problem facing wildflower establishment for direct-seeded projects and one which has no easy solution.
 Weed seeds are present in many situations and lie dormant, but viable, for long periods.
 A weedy area converted to wildflowers will have a large reservoir of weed seeds in the soil, ready to germinate when conditions are favorable.
-In most cases, it is advisable to consider weed control in two phases part of site preparation prior to planting, and as an important component of the post-germination maintenance program.
+In most cases, it is advisable to consider weed control in two phases – as part of site preparation prior to planting, and as an important component of a post-germination maintenance program.

 Many unwanted annual and some perennial grasses can be controlled with the herbicides Grass-B-Gon®*, Ornamec®* and Fusilade®*.
 These post-emergents do not affect broad-leaved plants so they can be applied over existing flowers; they are most effective when sprayed on new growth and young plants.
 Take care to avoid treating areas with desirable native grasses or fescues.

 *Observe all precautions and follow manufacturer’s recommendations for application.

 - Seed Quality

 - Selecting and Preparing a Site for Wildflowers

 - Wildflower Seed Planting Rate

 - How to Sow Wildflower Seeds

 - Maintaining Wildflower Gardens & Meadows

 - Weed Control